Questions as flash flood clean-up begins

 Clean-up begins in Birmingham after flash flooding

-Residents have questioned why more wasn't done to protect their homes - after they were flooded for the third time in nine years.
+Residents have questioned why more was not done to protect their homes after they were flooded for the third time in nine years.

 Parts of Birmingham saw more than a month's rainfall in an hour on Sunday.